bkayalibay/TFLatentDirichletAllocation/README.md

 implementation by Matthew Hoffman as a reference.
 You can find it at: https://github.com/blei-lab/onlineldavb.
 ### TODOs

-- [ ] add citations, reference to onlineldavb
+- [x] add citations, reference to onlineldavb
 - [ ] add documentation
 - [ ] provide evaluation metrics like perplexity, log-likelihood, elbo
+- [ ] consider using sparse tensors to represent documents
 - [x] add `LDA.fit()`, which will wrap around `LDA.variational_em()` and handle word-count matrix inputs
 - [x] use a tf loop for local steps, early stopping in case of convergence
 ### References